-TeamHealth is achieving remarkable success through targeted deployment of its patient experience program, A-PEX (Achieving Peak Performance in Patient Experience), resulting in elevated scores within several hospitals in a large community-based health system.
+TeamHealth is achieving remarkable success through targeted deployment of its patient experience program, APEX, resulting in elevated scores within several hospitals in a large community-based health system.

 A Texas-based multi-facility system including eight leading regional hospitals, and comprising one of the largest health systems in the state, was dealing with a perplexing issue among its approximately 10,600 physicians and associates across more than 160 sites of care.

 This health system previously had won national performance excellence awards, with several of its hospitals ranked highly for patient care by the American Heart Association, American Stroke Association and U.S. News and World Report.
 Yet, new physician leadership spotted a facility-wide downward trend for care experience and care team engagement within the system’s scorecard.

 Throughout 2021, pandemic-related emergencies continued to stretch the delivery system and facilities that provide healthcare services.
 The consistent strain led to prolonged wait times and impairments in patient flow and access to care.
 As a result, downward trends in national patient experience performance metrics were observed.

 While system leaders had a branded program that previously addressed these issues, leaders felt a fresh approach was needed.

 They engaged TeamHealth, already a trusted partner in vital areas such as Emergency Department and Hospital Medicine, to develop and implement a new educational process to teach and inspire their clinicians and facility medical directors.
 To accomplish this goal, the leadership of six of the metropolitan health system hospitals and TeamHealth joined together in May 2021 to address patient experience improvement.